Keyboard shortcuts

 • --file, --http, --gist

-Forces IntelliShell to treat the LOCATION as a specific type.
-This is useful if the location string is ambiguous.
+Forces IntelliShell to treat the LOCATION as a specific type, which is useful if the location string is ambiguous (e.g., a numeric Gist ID).

 • --filter <REGEX>

-Imports only the commands from the source whose command string or description matches the provided regular expression.
+Imports only the commands from the source whose content or description matches the provided regular expression.

 • -t, --add-tag <TAG>

-Appends one or more hashtags to the description of every command being imported.
-This is a convenient way to categorize a new set of commands.
-This option can be specified multiple times.
+Appends one or more hashtags to the description of every imported command.
+This is a convenient way to categorize a new set of commands and can be specified multiple times.

 • --dry-run

-Performs a "trial run" of the import process.
-The commands from the source are parsed and displayed in the terminal but are not saved to your library.
-This is useful for inspecting the commands before committing to the import.
+Performs a "trial run" of the import.
+Commands are parsed and displayed but are not saved to your library, which is useful for inspecting a source before committing.

 • -X, --request <METHOD>

-Specifies the HTTP method to use when the LOCATION is an HTTP(S) URL.
+Specifies the HTTP method to use for an HTTP(S) LOCATION (default: GET).

 • -H, --header <KEY: VALUE>

-Adds a custom HTTP header to the request when importing from an HTTP(S) URL.
+Adds a custom HTTP header to the request for an HTTP(S) LOCATION.
 This can be specified multiple times.

 Examples